 - explain the meaning of technical terms in legal documents

-- type up what someone wants to say in response to a Reasons for Refusal Letter, or other negative decision, especially if they find written English difficult
+- type up what someone wants to say in response to a Home Office refusal, or other negative decision, especially if they find written English difficult

-- help someone talk to their lawyer (legal representative, sometimes people just use the word “solicitor”, if they are not comfortable doing this themselves – make sure you have their consent (this means permission) to do so.
+- help someone talk to their lawyer or legal representative if they are not comfortable doing this themselves – make sure you have their consent (this means permission) to do so.

-- help someone prepare in case they are detained, and agree a plan of action for if they are detained.
+- help someone prepare a plan for in case they are detained, and agree a plan of action for if they are detained.

 You will find more information about all of these actions as you go through this guide.